BochenChleba/PCRemote-Desktop/README.md

 [Video presentation](https://youtu.be/zZzGG5zplpQ)

-Communication system consists of two applications: mobile, which can be found [here](https://github.com/BochenChleba/PCRemote-Mobile) and PC (this app).
+Communication system consists of two applications: mobile, which can be found [here](https://github.com/BochenChleba/PCRemote-Mobile) and PC (this application).

 Features:
   - Shutting down and rebooting Windows.
 Command can be executed right away or at specifited time.